TV Pop Diaries

 The JG Skiffle Group - Mamma Don't Allow, The Cotton Song (Cotton Fields)

 Like thousands of others Jimmy Page and his school chums had formed their own skiffle group.
 However, by 1958 it seemed a bit late.
 Skiffle was fading, slowly being replaced by blues copyists, something that Page would later latch on to himself.
-But they were given the chance to appear on national telly and on Easter Sunday there they were live on a youth talent show.
+They were given the chance to appear on national telly and on Easter Sunday there they were live on a youth talent show.
 Radio Times described the show as "A programme in which children from all over Great Britain have been invited to take part" Jimmy and his pals were briefly interviewed by host Huw Weldon about their ambitions, with Page expressing an interest in biological research.
 But by 1962 he had made music his living and in June 1963 he was interviewed by Channel Television about his future.
 On the 6th March 1965 Page would appear on ABC's Thank Your Lucky Stars playing his solo 45 She Just Satisfies.

 BBC1 How Late It Is - Friday 21st March 1969